HrdHat/hrdhatv4-frontend/docs/components-and-styling.md

 - **No type-qualified selectors** (e.g. `input[type=checkbox]`)
 - **No duplicate selectors** across layers
 - **No overrides in `components/`** — use `utilities/` or new class

+### 🔧 ITCSS Practical Tips

+The guidelines below summarise lessons from Harry Roberts' ITCSS material and the Xfive field-study article (2016-2021):

+- **One folder, one file per component.** Keep `ComponentName.tsx` and `component-name.css` together; never mix multiple components in one stylesheet.
+- **Namespace prefixes.** Use BEM-IT prefixes to signal layer intent: `.c-` (component), `.o-` (object), `.u-` (utility).
+- **Limit nesting to two levels.** Deep Sass nesting creates over-qualified selectors and specificity headaches.
+- **Objects vs. Components.** When in doubt, treat a pattern as a Component; over-using Objects leads to class soup.
+- **Spacing is separate.** Margins/padding live in utilities or layout objects, not inside component CSS.
+- **Accept small repetition.** Minor duplication is preferable to tangled abstractions.

+> For an in-depth walkthrough see Harry Roberts' Skillshare class and the original Xfive ITCSS article.

 ### Example ITCSS Structure